brudnevskij/r1cs-qap/README.md

-# 💡 R1CS-to-QAP to Pinocchio Prover — A zk-SNARK Study Project
+# 💡 R1CS → QAP → Pinocchio → Groth16, A zk-SNARK Study Project

-This project implements the core proving pipeline used in zk-SNARKs, progressing from **Rank-1 Constraint Systems (R1CS)** to **Quadratic Arithmetic Programs (QAP)** to **Pinocchio**, and ultimately toward the **Groth16** SNARK protocol..
+This project implements the core proving pipeline used in zk-SNARKs, progressing step-by-step from **Rank-1 Constraint Systems (R1CS)** to **Quadratic Arithmetic Programs (QAP)**, to **Pinocchio**, and finally toward the **Groth16** proving system.

 ---
 ## 🚀 Features

 - ✅ R1CS representation with variable and constraint definitions
 - ✅ Conversion from R1CS → QAP using Lagrange interpolation
-- ✅ Vanishing polynomial generation
-- ✅ QAP witness satisfaction checking
-- ✅ Pinocchio-style CRS generation (Evaluation & Verification Keys)
+- ✅ Pinocchio implementation
-- ✅ zk-SNARK proof generation and verification (Pinocchio)
+- ✅ Groth16 implementation
-- ✅ Fully tested with toy circuits (e.g., cubic)
+- ✅ Tested with toy circuits (e.g., cubic polynomial)

 ---

 ## 🔬 Background

-This project is inspired by [Vitalik Buterin’s blog post on QAPs](https://medium.com/@VitalikButerin/quadratic-arithmetic-programs-from-zero-to-hero-f6d558cea649) and aims to provide a clean, modular Rust implementation using `arkworks` libraries.
+This project was created as a deep learning exercise to understand and implement the Groth16 zk-SNARK proving system from the ground up.
+Starting with the formulation of arithmetic circuits and their transformation into Rank-1 Constraint Systems (R1CS), I then implemented the conversion to Quadratic Arithmetic Programs (QAP) using Lagrange interpolation.
+From there, I built the Pinocchio protocol to understand how pairing-based zk-SNARKs work, and finally extended it to support the Groth16 protocol, optimizing proof generation and verification with a compressed Common Reference String (CRS).
+The goal was to reconstruct the full proving pipeline almost from scratch using the Rust arkworks ecosystem, with a focus on clarity, correctness, and hands-on understanding of each transformation layer.

 > _"The idea behind zk-SNARKs is to transform computation into a form where proving and verifying correctness can be done with polynomials, pairings, and commitments."_